Abdul-AA/Drug-Sentiment-Analysis/README.md

 ## Sentiment Distribution

 - The majority of reviews were negative, with 11,240 negative reviews compared to 4,109 positive reviews.
-This indicates a general dissatisfaction among users, primarily due to side effects.
+This indicates a general dissatisfaction among users, primarily due to the myriad side effects associated with birth control.

 ## Key Topics/Themes in the Reviews

-- **Weight Gain and Side Effects**: Many users reported concerns about weight gain and other side effects.
+- **Weight Gain and Side Effects**: Many users discussed concerns about weight gain and other general side effects.
 - **Bleeding and Cycle Issues**: A significant number of reviews highlighted problems related to bleeding and menstrual cycles.
-- **Pain and Insertion Issues**: Users frequently discussed pain, particularly related to drug ingestion or device insertion.
+- **Pain and Insertion Issues**: Users also discussed pain, particularly related to birth control device insertion.

-  It is important to note that even within these common issues, some reviews discuss the resolution of these problems, reflecting positive sentiments despite the problematic topics.
+  It is important to note that even within these common seemingly problematic topics, some reviews discussed the resolution of these problems, reflecting positive sentiments despite the problematic topics.

-## Drug Comparisons
+## Comparisons Between Drugs/Methods

 - **Most Reviewed Drugs**: Etonogestrel and Ethinyl estradiol/norethindrone were the most reviewed drugs.
-- **Highest Ratings**: Levonorgestrel received the highest average ratings among the drugs analyzed.
+- **Highest Ratings**: Levonorgestrel was the highest average user ratings among the drugs analyzed.
-- **Ethinyl Estradiol/Norethindrone**: This combination was frequently associated with weight gain and side effects, as well as bleeding and cycle issues, possibly due to its oral route of administration.
+- **Ethinyl Estradiol/Norethindrone**: This combination was only associated with two topics weight gain and side effects, as well as bleeding and cycle issues, possibly due to its oral route of administration.
+In other words, the reviews of this durg did not entail discussions on pain and insertion issues
 - **Highest Proportion of Positive Sentiments**: Levonorgestrel had the highest proportion of positive reviews, with 30% (878 out of 2,884) of reviews being positive.This is interesting because it also the drug with the highest user ratings.
 It had the highest average user rating of 7, which is higher than the overall average rating of 6.
 - **Highest Proportion of Negative Sentiments**: Nexplanon had the highest proportion of negative reviews, with 77% (2,222 out of 2,883) of reviews being negative.

 ## Trends Over Time

-- **Review Volume**: There was a noticeable increase in the number of reviews over time, peaking around 2015.
-This suggests a growing user engagement and reporting on birth control experiences.
+- **Review Volume**: There was a substantial increase in the number of reviews over time, peaking around 2015.
+This indicates a growing user engagement and reporting on birth control experiences perhaps because people are getting more educated on the different contraceptive methods that are available.
 - **Sentiment Shifts**: The proportion of negative reviews increased significantly over the years, indicating that more users experienced adverse effects or were motivated to report negative experiences.
-The increase in negative sentiments over time warrants further investigation to determine whether this trend is due to more people adopting these medications, which could reveal variations in how different individuals react to the medications (pharmacodynamics).
+The increase in negative sentiments over time calls for further investigation to determine whether this trend is due to more people adopting these medications, which could reveal variations in how different individuals react to the medications (pharmacodynamics).

-These insights offer valuable perspectives for healthcare stakeholders, aiding in understanding user experiences and improving birth control drug options.
+These insights offer invaluable perspectives for healthcare stakeholders, aiding in understanding user experiences and improving birth control drug options.

 ## Sentiment Analysis Technique